WilliamAshley2019/ChorusF/README.md

 Chorus F - Fairlight CMI Chorus Emulator Plugin atleast that is the idea, lol.
+Chorus F is not Fairlight.

 Chorus F is an open-source audio plugin that set out to recreate the iconic chorus effect of the Fairlight CMI , a legendary 1980s sampler and synthesizer.
 It is in fact one of the earliest digital effects processors in a computer.
 It had the chorus